Alibaba Group Holding Limited (NYSE:BABA) is Genesis Investment Management LLP’s 8th Largest Position

-Genesis Investment Management LLP reduced its position in Alibaba Group Holding Limited (NYSE:BABA – Free Report) by 13.8% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 458,788 shares of the specialty retailer’s stock after selling 73,209 shares during the period.
-Alibaba Group makes up about 4.5% of Genesis Investment Management LLP’s investment portfolio, making the stock its 8th biggest position.
+Genesis Investment Management LLP reduced its position in Alibaba Group Holding Limited (NYSE:BABA – Free Report) by 13.8% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 458,788 shares of the specialty retailer’s stock after selling 73,209 shares during the quarter.
+Alibaba Group makes up about 4.5% of Genesis Investment Management LLP’s investment portfolio, making the stock its 8th largest holding.
 Genesis Investment Management LLP’s holdings in Alibaba Group were worth $41,134,000 at the end of the most recent reporting period.

-Several other large investors also recently modified their holdings of the company.
-Bard Financial Services Inc. purchased a new stake in shares of Alibaba Group during the 1st quarter valued at about $204,000.
-Ovata Capital Management Ltd bought a new position in Alibaba Group in the 1st quarter worth $2,553,000.
-Hourglass Capital LLC lifted its position in Alibaba Group by 45.1% during the first quarter.
-Hourglass Capital LLC now owns 4,825 shares of the specialty retailer’s stock valued at $493,000 after purchasing an additional 1,500 shares in the last quarter.
-Sycomore Asset Management grew its holdings in Alibaba Group by 50.0% during the first quarter.
-Sycomore Asset Management now owns 2,700 shares of the specialty retailer’s stock valued at $233,000 after purchasing an additional 900 shares during the period.
-Finally, M&G Investment Management Ltd. raised its stake in shares of Alibaba Group by 24.4% in the first quarter.
-M&G Investment Management Ltd. now owns 453,636 shares of the specialty retailer’s stock worth $46,271,000 after buying an additional 88,898 shares during the period.
-Institutional investors own 14.22% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently modified their holdings of BABA.
+Fairfield Bush & CO. purchased a new stake in Alibaba Group during the 1st quarter valued at approximately $53,000.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp purchased a new stake in Alibaba Group in the 1st quarter worth $2,452,000.
+Dakota Wealth Management bought a new position in shares of Alibaba Group during the 1st quarter valued at about $390,000.
+Sequoia Financial Advisors LLC grew its position in shares of Alibaba Group by 11.3% during the first quarter.
+Sequoia Financial Advisors LLC now owns 7,342 shares of the specialty retailer’s stock valued at $799,000 after purchasing an additional 743 shares in the last quarter.
+Finally, Zions Bancorporation N.A. increased its holdings in shares of Alibaba Group by 46.0% in the first quarter.
+Zions Bancorporation N.A. now owns 7,816 shares of the specialty retailer’s stock worth $850,000 after purchasing an additional 2,464 shares during the last quarter.
+14.22% of the stock is owned by hedge funds and other institutional investors.

-Several equities analysts have weighed in on BABA shares.
-Loop Capital lifted their price target on shares of Alibaba Group from $130.00 to $135.00 in a report on Tuesday, June 20th.
-Truist Financial raised their price target on Alibaba Group from $130.00 to $135.00 and gave the company a “buy” rating in a report on Friday, August 11th.
-Citigroup dropped their price objective on Alibaba Group from $151.00 to $147.00 in a research note on Monday.
-Robert W. Baird lifted their target price on Alibaba Group from $115.00 to $120.00 and gave the company an “outperform” rating in a research note on Friday, August 11th.
-Finally, Susquehanna reiterated a “positive” rating and set a $160.00 price objective on shares of Alibaba Group in a research report on Thursday, August 31st.
-One analyst has rated the stock with a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, the company has an average rating of “Buy” and an average target price of $137.43.
+BABA has been the subject of several research analyst reports.
+Bank of America cut their price target on Alibaba Group from $142.00 to $136.00 in a report on Tuesday.
+DZ Bank raised shares of Alibaba Group from a “hold” rating to a “buy” rating and set a $120.00 price target on the stock in a research note on Friday, August 11th.
+HSBC lowered their price objective on shares of Alibaba Group from $142.00 to $135.00 in a research report on Monday.
+Benchmark restated a “buy” rating and set a $180.00 target price on shares of Alibaba Group in a research report on Tuesday.
+Finally, Susquehanna reiterated a “positive” rating and issued a $160.00 price target on shares of Alibaba Group in a research report on Thursday, August 31st.
+One equities research analyst has rated the stock with a hold rating, fourteen have assigned a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat, Alibaba Group has an average rating of “Buy” and an average price target of $137.43.

 Alibaba Group Trading Up 0.8 %

-Alibaba Group (NYSE:BABA – Get Free Report) last issued its quarterly earnings results on Thursday, August 10th.
-The specialty retailer reported $17.37 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $14.59 by $2.78.
-Alibaba Group had a return on equity of 12.55% and a net margin of 9.45%.
-The company had revenue of $234.16 billion during the quarter, compared to the consensus estimate of $224.75 billion.
-During the same period last year, the company earned $1.40 earnings per share.
-Alibaba Group’s revenue was up 13.9% on a year-over-year basis.
-As a group, sell-side analysts expect that Alibaba Group Holding Limited will post 8.2 earnings per share for the current fiscal year.
+Alibaba Group (NYSE:BABA – Get Free Report) last posted its quarterly earnings results on Thursday, August 10th.
+The specialty retailer reported $17.37 EPS for the quarter, topping analysts’ consensus estimates of $14.59 by $2.78.
+The firm had revenue of $234.16 billion for the quarter, compared to analysts’ expectations of $224.75 billion.
+Alibaba Group had a net margin of 9.45% and a return on equity of 12.55%.
+The business’s revenue for the quarter was up 13.9% on a year-over-year basis.
+During the same period in the prior year, the business posted $1.40 earnings per share.
+Research analysts forecast that Alibaba Group Holding Limited will post 8.2 earnings per share for the current fiscal year.

 Alibaba Group Profile